SumoLogic/sumologic-kubernetes-collection/deploy/docs/v2_migration_doc.md

           - name: "config-reloader"
     ```

+- We've separated our fluentd image from setup job image, hence `image` was migrated
+  to `sumologic.setup.job.image` and to `fluentd.image`

 ## How to upgrade

 **Note: The below steps are using Helm 3.
 Helm 2 is not supported.**